Remap

 Make sure both source and target armatures are facing the same direction in rest pose: select them and enter Edit mode (Tab key) to check the rest pose.
 Retargetting is a picky technical process, things should be in a plain boring state to work properly.
 If they are not facing the same direction, rotate the whole armature object manually.

 From the picture above we can see the source armature, on the left, has a different rest pose than the target armature on the right (A-pose versus T-pose).
 So we’ll need to redefine the rest pose of the source armature.
+No worries, it’s easy!
+We’re almost done, I promise.

 Click the Redefine Rest Pose button

-Below are 3 parameters: Rest Pose, Current Pose, Saved.
-The first one (Rest Pose) will use the actual rest pose of the armature as the new base editable pose.
-The second one (Rest Pose) will take a snapshot of the current pose as shown in the viewport and will use it as the base editable pose.
-The third (Saved) will backup the latest rest pose, if it was saved with this tool earlier.
-In all cases, the pose will remain editable until clicking Apply.
-This only defines the base pose to start with.
+- The first one Rest Pose will use the actual rest pose of the armature as the new base editable pose.The second one Current Pose will take a snapshot of the current pose as shown in the viewport and will use it as the base editable pose.The third Saved will backup the latest rest pose, if it was saved with this tool earlier.

 Select the bones that are not oriented like the target armatures bones (in this case the arms and legs) and click Copy Selected Bones Rotation, wich will copy the corresponding bone direction automatically from the target armature (may not work properly if the poses are too much different, in this case do this manually).
 Then click Apply to complete.

-Click Re-Target to transfer the source armature animation to the target animation.
+Click Re-Target to transfer the animation.

 Interactive Tweaks